srikarchundury/DEFw/README.md

 the YAML configuration file directly.
 This allows us to have only one YAML file used for everything.

+These are QFw environment variables needed

-QFW_BASE_QRC_PORT: The base QRC listen port
+QFW_BASE_QRC_PORT: (optional.
+Defaults to 9000) The base QRC listen port
-QFW_NUM_QRC: The number of QRC processes to start
+QFW_NUM_QRC: (optional.
+Defaults to 1) The number of QRC processes to start
+QFW_QRC_BIN_PATH: (mandatory) The binary path to the QRC
+QFW_STARTUP_TIMEOUT: (optional.
+Defaults to 40s) Timeout used in the QFW for waiting for processes to startup